archanamehta/UpdateDataBricksDeltaTablesViaEventGrid/README.md

 describes a sales order.
 You'll build this solution by connecting together an Event Grid subscription, an Azure Function, and a Job in Azure Databricks.

-In this tutorial, we will create the following
+In this tutorial, we will create the following Azure Services

 1. Create Azure Data Lake Gen 2 Storage
 2. Create a Service Principal